-Let's get into the nitty-gritty.
-Here are some of the foods richest in nitric oxide:
+Approximately 80% of dietary nitrates are derived from vegetable consumption.
+Let's get into the nitty-gritty, and yes that’s a hint that soil quality is an important factor.
+Here are some of the foods richest in nitric oxide.

 Other Methods of Boosting Nitric Oxide

-So, you've meal-prepped and figured out how to get nitric oxide into your diet in simple ways.
-What else can you do to maintain those healthy levels?
+So, you've meal-prepped with the foods above and figured out how to get nitric oxide into your diet in simple ways.
+What else can you do to maintain those healthy levels of NO?

-Nitric-oxide-boosting supplements are often supplements that contain include ingredients that help one form nitric oxide in the body, such as L-arginine and L-citrulline.
-Others do contain nitric oxide ingredients.
+Functional Foods that boost nitric-oxide levels often include ingredients that help synthesize the production of nitric oxide in the body, such as L-arginine and L-citrulline.

-Exercise is perhaps one of the best ways, after food, to restore nitric oxide levels.
-Physical activity improves endothelial function, which produces nitric oxide, keeping blood vessels healthy and happy.
+Exercise is an excellent way to restore nitric oxide levels.
+Physical activity improves endothelial function, which produces nitric oxide, keeping blood vessels relaxed, healthy and happy.

-Finally, you can work to combat things that degrade nitric oxide by taking appropriate amounts of antioxidants.
-Antioxidants fight nitric-oxide-killing free radicals.
+Antioxidants can help combat free radicals that degrade nitric oxide production.
 You can find many antioxidants in the foods listed above.

 Try These Foods That Boost Nitric Oxide Today

-Mixing up your diet and focusing on nitric-oxide-rich food is an excellent first step in your journey to increasing balance in the body.
+Mixing up your diet and focusing on nitric oxide rich foods is an excellent first step in your journey to increasing vitality and homeostasis.

-Now that you know the foods that boost nitric oxide, what will you do to stay healthier?
+Now that you know some of the foods that boost nitric oxide, what will you do to stay healthier?

-For those who need supplemental options, we can help.
-Whether you're elderly, an athlete, or need a quicker solution than cooking a meal, NutriGardens has clean, plant-based, and effective solutions for you.
+For those who need an increased boost of dietary nitrate, we can help.
+Whether you're elderly, an athlete, or need a quicker solution than cooking a meal, NutriGardens has clean, plant-based, effective solutions for you.